rabsef-bicrym/tudumvc/lesson1-the-bosun.md

 tar zxvf ./linux64.tgz --strip=1
 ~/urbit/urbit
 ```
-  * **NOTE:** The `urbit` directory creation is optional, but the current tarball unpaks all of its files directly to its parent directory, so this is helpful for containing your files.
+  * **NOTE:** The `urbit` directory creation is optional, but the current
+    tarball unpaks all of its files directly to its parent directory, so this is
+    helpful for containing your files.

 Now you have the Urbit binary installed and ready to use.
 Let's look at how you can start a ship with them:

-### Booting a Fake Ship
+### Booting a fake ship
 You can boot literally any ship as a fake ship.
 In this guide, I'll be using the ship `~nus` but you could use `~zod` or `~rabsef-bicrym` or (quite literally) any of the thousands of other valid Urbit ID.
 Assuming we're going with `~nus`, enter the following command in the folder where you unpacked the Urbit binary:
 ```
 ./urbit -F nus